 Truth #2 - Adoption is NOT deception.
 TV shows and magazines these days glamorize the concept of single motherhood.That is deceptive.
 Actresses and models make considerably more than the average single mother living below the poverty level and they can afford to hire help in raising the babies they are raising.
 The thing that those magazines and TV shows don't mention is the affect on the children of being raised in a single-parent home.
 The statistics about the effects of fatherlessness on children is anything but glamorous.

 Truth #3 - Adoption does NOT require an unbearable sacrifice.
 Again, today more and more adoptions are open adoptions.
 The biological mother has the power to choose the adoptive family and can stipulate that she be allowed visitation.
 She can become another member of the family - almost like an aunt to the child.
 While it is a sacrifice to give up your child, it is an unselfish act when it is done to ensure that your child will receive a stable, secure family who will love him/her and provide all the necessities of life.

-Take a look at some common concerns and questions.
-There are also some great sites for birth mothers and adoptive mothers to find support or for pregnant women to ask questions about adoption.
 Check out these resources on adoption, including steps to take and things for the birthmother to consider while planning the adoption.